 2. Ask Your Doctor to Run Some Blood Tests

-Because there is some wiggle room, doctors usually run these additional blood antibody tests-
+Because there is some wiggle room, doctors SHOULD run these additional blood antibody tests-

-3. Meet with a Knowledgeable Gastroenterologist for an Upper Endoscopy
+3. Meet with a Skilled Gastroenterologist for an Upper Endoscopy

 This is me getting ready for a follow-up endoscopy with my new gastroenterologist.
-A small bowel biopsy, via endoscopy, is an the gold standard for being tested for Celiac Disease.
-I was diagnosed with Celiac Disease over a decade ago, by a good doctor.
-I have a family history of Celiac Disease, and my pathology was pretty definitive.
-Fast forward to now.
-I had seen that same gastroenterologist ONCE.
+A small bowel biopsy, via endoscopy, is the gold standard for being tested for Celiac Disease.
+I was diagnosed with Celiac Disease in 2001.
+Fast forward to 2017.
+My original gastroenterologist followed up only ONCE.
 He never scheduled follow-up antibody tests to make sure my body was healing.
 Neither did he check me for osteoporosis, thyroid or other issues.
 After a move 60 miles away, I decided it was time for a change.

-I’ll explain what an endoscopy is, as that seems to what makes most people most anxious in being tested for Celiac Disease.
+I’ll explain what an endoscopy is, as that seems it is what makes most people most anxious in being tested for Celiac Disease.
 During an endoscopy, they stick a small tube with a camera in it to visibly inspect your esophagus, stomach and the duodenum (top part of the intestines.)
 They also take small bits of tissue, called a biopsy.
 Tiny, tiny bits of tissue.
 Small, barely there bits that go under a microscope.
 These bits are tested and inspected for damaged villi, which are responsible for absorbing our nutrients.
 This video is great for children who are anxious about underoing an endoscopy.

 Make sure that your gastroenterologist is taking at least 6 samples from various places in the duodenum.
 One sample is not enough to make a definitive diagnosis.
 Celiac Disease can affect one patch of the intestines and not another.
 More samples are always better.
 This medical standard in Celiac Disease testing is better explained in the University of Chicago Celiac Disease Center’s explanation of an endoscopsic biopsy.

 There may be a day in the future when we will have less invasive ways to diagnose Celiac Disease.
-But until then, I will personally still advocate for an endoscopy.
-For example, they might notice items of additional concern.
-For exmaple, my follow-up endoscopy revealed a hiatal hernia.
+But until then, I will personally still advocate for an biopsy via endoscopy.
+During the biopsy, doctors might notice items of additional concern.
+For example, my follow-up endoscopy revealed a hiatal hernia.

-4. Meet with an Education Dietitian and Others who are Knowledgeable about the Diet
+4. Meet with an Educated Dietitian and Other Resources